Jaybsoni/QuantumCompiler/README.md

 ![write circ](/images/write_circ.PNG?raw=true)

-Now we have an easy way of reading our quantum circuits, augmenting the associated gate_lst and writing the turing this augmented gate_lst into a new quantum circuit!
+Now we have an easy way of reading our quantum circuits, augmenting the associated gate_lst and turning this augmented gate_lst into a new quantum circuit!

 ## qcomp
 Begin by: `from qcompile import qcomp`